healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Yield Percentage: 56%

-The Jocuu didn't encounter many problems working through the tough fibers on the celery stalks or the soft leaves that accompanied them.
-It was 30 seconds slower than the AMZ Chef but faster than the Omega NC900 in this test, earning it a juicing time score of 8.5 points.
+The Jocuu didn't falter with tough fibers on celery stalks or soft leaves.
+It was 30 seconds slower than the AMZ Chef but 20 seconds faster than the Omega NC900 in this test, earning it a juicing time score of 8.5 points.
 The juice yield was average (6.0 points), lagging slightly behind the Omega, which scored 8.0 points.

 ### Kale